 - Your modified adjusted gross income is less than a specified amount which is set annually, and

 - You and your spouse, if filing jointly, cannot be claimed as dependents on someone else's return

 A qualified student loan is a loan you took out solely to pay qualified higher education expenses.
-See Publication 970, Tax Benefits for Education, and the Form 1040 Instructions to determine if your expenses qualify.
+See Publication 970, Tax Benefits for Education, and the Form 1040 Instructions (PDF) to determine if your expenses qualify.

 If you file a Form 2555 (PDF), Form 2555-EZ (PDF) or Form 4563 (PDF), or if you exclude income from sources inside Puerto Rico, refer to Publication 970 instead of the worksheet in the Form 1040 Instructions.